EC7495/Jarvis/README.md

 - `posts` (Optional - Default value: `20`)<br/>
   An integer denoting how many posts Jarvis should go through.
 - `follow` (Optional - Default value: `False`)<br/>
-  A boolean (or any other truthy/falsy value) denoting whether Jarvis should follow users as he likes and comments on their post or not.
+  A boolean (or any other truthy or falsy value) denoting whether Jarvis should follow users as he likes and comments on their post or not.

 Post conditions:

-- Jarvis will go through the specified amount of posts, from either the explore page or hashtags page, liking and leaving a randomly selected comment on each one.
-There is approximately a 50% chance that Jarvis will follow the user of a particular post (can be adjusted in the `explore` method's logic) if `follow` is set to `True`.
+- Jarvis will go through the specified amount of posts, from either the explore page or hashtags page and like every single post.
+Jarvis will leave a randomly selected comment on approximately 75% of those posts, if comments are provided.
+There is also approximately a 60% chance that Jarvis will follow the user of that particular post if `follow` is set to `True`.<br/>
+  As Jarvis goes through each post, he will collect the username of the person who made the post and save it in a file called `log.txt`.
+Jarvis will also make a note if a comment was made and if the user was followed.<br/>
+  Example format of `log.txt`:<br/>
+  `
+  Date: 3/15/2020
+  Start Run: 21:00

+---

+User: user1
+Comment: i hope you have a wonderful day today

+---

+---

+User: user2
+Followed

+---

+---

+User: user3
+Followed
+Comment: who wants to be friends?

+---

+End Run: 21:02

+---

+`

 ### Syntax